 I would like all poets who post a funny poem in the Poetry Round to copy it to the Hall of Fun, once its here in due course I will create a web page and install it in there.
 In the Hall, you will find a table of contents similar to the Challenge TOC.
 Each poem will be a page in a chapter dedicated to that poet.
 Bawdy is OK and Fun, Porn is not permitted.
 The ball is now in your court.
 Let the fun begin.

 In 2010 we ran a Months Sonnet Challenge where a new sonnets had to be posted every day.
 It was very popular and so it was decided that every August we hold a sonnet month.
-In 2010 it was based purely around sonnet forms of the Elizabethan Era, but in 2011 it was decided to allow any sonnet form and a large area was covered as well as a new one developed, and from 2012 we encourage the variation of sonnet forms.
+The 2010 was based purely around sonnet forms of the Elizabethan Era, but in 2011 it was decided to allow any sonnet form and a large area was covered as well as newly developed ones.
 Every poet that takes part will be given 31 pages that forms a book of sonnets of that year.
-The 2013 version is being run in conjunction with two form challenges, this is only intended to assist with the main challenge and not mandatory.
+The 2014 version is being run in conjunction with two sonnet form challenges, this is only intended to assist with the main challenge and not mandatory.
 Any sonnet form is permitted even newly invented ones.

 Has your muse gone to sleep or jumped ship?
 Don't worry in here Ceridwen has created a series of work shops that will help you wake your muse up or drag